 - Death certificate if you are widowed.

-- Copy of valid Schengen visa.
+- Copy of valid Schengen visa in Color.

-All these documents must be translated into Danish, English or German.
+These documents must be translated into Danish, English or German.
 Declaration of divorce or death certificate must be legalized.

 All documents must be scanned and sent to us by e-mail.